myersm0/RealtimeMusicTheory.jl/README.md

 The core abstraction in RealtimeMusicTheory is the `MusicalSpace`.
 Different spaces provide different ways to organize and navigate pitches.

 MusicalSpaces can be classified by three traits:
-- `TopologyStyle`
+- TopologyStyle
-	- A `Circular` topology indicates that the space can be traversed in two directions, `Clockwise` or `Counterclockwise`, with wraparound behavior when you reach the "ends."
+	- A Circular topology indicates that the space can be traversed in two directions, Clockwise or Counterclockwise, with wraparound behavior when you reach the "ends."
-	- In a `Linear` space, by contrast, there is only one path from any point A to another point B: either from the `Left` or from the `Right`.
+	- In a Linear space, by contrast, there is only one path from any point A to another point B: either from the Left or from the Right.
 (For convenience, but somewhat counterintuitively, wraparound indexing is also implemented for Linear spaces.)
-- `SpellingStyle`
+- SpellingStyle
-	- A space with `GenericSpelling` uses bare letter names, without accidentals
+	- A space with GenericSpelling uses bare letter names, without accidentals
-	- A space with `SpecificSpelling` recognizes accidentals
+	- A space with SpecificSpelling recognizes accidentals
-- `RegisterStyle`
+- RegisterStyle
-	- A `ClassLevel` space operates at the level of the PitchClass or LetterName, i.e. without register/octave information
+	- A ClassLevel space operates at the level of the PitchClass or LetterName, i.e. without register/octave information
-	- A `Registral` space operates at the level of the Pitch, i.e. with designations of register/octave
+	- A Registral space operates at the level of the Pitch, i.e. with designations of register/octave

 ```julia
 # LetterSpace - containing the 7 letter names in order: